Why We Are Here

 It's hard to do in such a complex education system.

 Sometimes people suggest there's simply no way to change that.

 There IS hope.

 There IS a way forward.

 Tons of awesome programs already exist.

-We're not here to reinvent wheels.
+And we're not here to reinvent wheels.

 Practicing empathy can't simply be a classroom's "extra credit".
 We've got to weave it right into the heart of class.

-That's our first step.
+That's why math is our first step.

 Join Our Core Team!